1m1-github/FairInbox/README.md

 ##

-FairInbox uses [FairMarket](https://github.com/1m1-github/FairMarket) as the DLT escrow and for the inbox ordering and [FairFX](https://github.com/1m1-github/FairFX) as the DLT FX provider.
+FairInbox uses [FairMarket](https://github.com/1m1-github/FairMarket) as the trustless escrow and for the inbox ordering and [FairFX](https://github.com/1m1-github/FairFX) as the trustless FX provider.

 ## Innovation

-The default order of an inbox is chronological.
+The default order of common inboxs nowadays is chronological.
 In the 90's, Google created an ordering algorithm according to relevance to a search term.
 FairMarket is an algorithm that orders msgs fairly according to market driven importance.

 ## Democratize information access